Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 | **Setup 2** | 1.5 m | 1.5424 m | 2.83% |
 | **Setup 3** | 0.9 m | 0.9164 m | 1.82% |

+From this it can be seen that the average relative error is: **2.10%**.